Background, detentions, investigations:

 In an open letter addressed to senior officials in July 2018, the families of the eight conservationists reported their loved ones were being held in Tehran’s Evin prison without access to legal advice.
 They wrote, “Our loved ones, who’s ceiling was the sky, and their bed the dear Iranian soil, have been arrested without any evidence, and they have been under intense pressure since“.
 The families have repeatedly asked the authorities to visit the detainees in prison to hear the circumstances of their detention, a request that was never answered.

 The eight detainees have only occasionally been allowed to call their families or receive family visits.
-They were denied access to legal counsel for nine months until October, when some of them were told to choose their lawyers from a list approved by the judiciary.
+They were kept in solitary confinement for many months and denied access to legal counsel for nine months until October 2018, when some of them were told to choose their lawyers from a list approved by the judiciary.
 According to the Note to Article 48 of Iran’s Criminal Procedures Regulations, detainees accused of national security charges can be stripped of their due process and prisoners’ rights, including the right to choose their own lawyer.

 Finally, an open letter signed by more than 1100 conservationists in Iran addressed to Ayatollah Larijani, head of the judiciary system, underscored that while national security of Iran is a priority, the uncertainties in the charges against the jailed conservationists have caused many concerns in the Iranian environmentalist community, they emphasized that “We testified that in about 20 years of professional activity of these detainees, we only know them for serving our country and trying their best to protect its nature, and there were never suspected to have any suspicious activity.”